How to Create a Great Restaurant Menu

 If you are still figuring out your color scheme, consider how colors can symbolize and even impact emotions.
 This doesn’t necessarily mean that using a purple hue will make people feel noble or glamorous, but it could offer an upscale feel to your establishment.

+1,000 Words?
 Determine Whether to Include Images

-Next, you’ll need to decide on whether or not you would like to include photos of different dishes on your menu.
+Next, you’ll need to decide whether or not you would like to include photos of different dishes on your menu.

 Many restaurants choose not to include imagery for various reasons.
 Adding photos can increase the costs of producing the menus, especially if you are often changing your menu.
 Additionally, photos typically aren’t necessary for well-known dishes like a hamburger or spaghetti and meatballs.

-If you are offering more unique items, you may want to include at least a few photos of specific dishes.
+If you are offering more specialized items, you may want to include at least a few photos of specific dishes.
 This can help diners get a feel for what they will be eating, especially if they’re unfamiliar with the ingredients used in a dish.

 There are a couple of schools of thought when it comes to spacing visual elements in your menu.
 We’ll share them both and let you decide what makes sense for your restaurant!